bihealth/kiosc-server/docs/source/introduction_cookbook.rst

 container before accessing the web interface which might take some time while in the running state the web interface will be displayed immediately.

-Create a container running ...
+Creating a container running ...
 ------------------------------

+First, navigate to the project where you want to have the container, and make sure you have a role that allows you to create containers.
-To create a container switch to the **Containers** app
+To create the container, switch to the **Containers** app

 .. image:: figures/apps/containers/menu.png
   :alt: Container app